-TEXT/RESOURCE MATERIALS: Recommended textbook is Chemistry 9th Edition by Steven S. Zumdahl and Susan A. Zumdahl; required Lab manual is Introductory University Chemistry I (Chem 101 and 103), published by the University of Alberta, 2015/2016 edition.
+REQUIRED TEXT/RESOURCE MATERIALS: Recommended textbook is Chemistry by OpenStax College.
+This is an Open Educational Resource available at no charge; the required Lab manual is Introductory University Chemistry I (Chem 101 and 103), published by the University of Alberta, 2019/2020 edition, available for purchase at the GPRC Bookstore.